Joseph-Barnett/Sitcom_Api_Server/README.md

 # Welcome to the Sitcoms Api installation and user guide

-# to use this api simply follow the steps bellow
+# To use this api simply follow the steps bellow

 - Open Git Bash
 - Create an empty folder somewhere of your choice